- Operating system requirements

 - Microsoft Core XML Services (MSXML) 6

 ArcGIS for Serverand ArcGIS products prior to version 10.3.1

-The system and hardware requirements to run ArcGIS Server are listed below.
-A diagnostics tool runs during the setup to help you determine if your machine meets the minimum system requirements.
+The latest system and hardware requirements that are required to run ArcGIS for Server are listed below.
 For information about earlier versions, see Esri Support.

 Operating system requirements

 The following 64-bit operating systems satisfy the minimum operating system requirements.
 Support is not provided for 32-bit operating systems; the setup will only proceed if the operating system is 64 bit.

 Machines with an underscore (_) in their names are not supported.
 Several widely used Internet host name specifications have designated the underscore character as nonstandard.
 Although Windows allows you to use the underscore in a machine name, it can still cause problems when you interact with other servers and platforms.
 For this reason, ArcGIS for Server will not proceed with installation on servers that have an underscore in the host name.

 ArcGIS for Server is not supported on domain controllers.
 Installing ArcGIS for Server on a domain controller may adversely affect functionality.